amdt/sunset/README.markdown

     - %j returns the current day of the year.
     - %H returns the current hour of the day in 24-hour time.
     - %M returns the current minute of the hour.
+* A colorscheme with light and dark variants, such as [Solarized](http://github.com/altercation/vim-colors-solarized) or [Hemisu](http://github.com/noahfrederick/Hemisu).

 ## Configuration